wommy/npm_bp_c9-technomad/about/index.md

 ## About the Website

-so i've been working on this design for awhile. there are two layers: technomad and wommy. technomad is the greater application, or template, that allows the artist to digitally compose produce and distribute digital media.
+so i've been working on this design for awhile. there are two layers: technomad and wommy. technomad is the greater application/template/workflow that allows/guides the artist to compose/produce/distribute digital media.

 i created technomad by manifesting wommy. i created  creating principles.